wlperry/GGPlot-for-LimnoSeries/README.md

 # 4) Tables and live documents

 Yes - rMarkdown is a way to do tables and live documents - a shrot intro to Kabble and KabbleExtra here but they only export to HTML and PDF documents right now.

-# 5) Heat maps

-Working on porting this over but this was done at GLEON in New York a few years back and the University of Miami - Oxford graduate students did this and I modified it a bit here or on my website.
-Working on this but am sure there will not be time but might be of interst.

 ### Citation for data